Kim Jong Il: Foreign relations

 Kim was known as a skilled and manipulative diplomat.
 In 1998, South Korean President Kim Dae-jung implemented the "Sunshine Policy" to improve North-South relations and to allow South Korean companies to start projects in the North.
 Kim announced plans to import and develop new technologies to develop North Korea's fledgling software industry.
 As a result of the new policy, the Kaesong Industrial Park was constructed in 2003 just north of the demilitarized zone.

 Nonetheless, regular skirmishes broke out between the two Koreas, including the Gangneung incident in 1996, the Sokcho incident and Yeosu incident in 1998 and the Battles of Yeonpyeong in 1999 and 2002.
-The most serious conflict took place in 2010, with the sinking of the ROKS Cheonan and the bombardment of Yeonpyeong, which effectively killed the Sunshine Policy.
+The most serious conflict took place in 2010, with the sinking of ROKS Cheonan and the bombardment of Yeonpyeong, which effectively killed the Sunshine Policy.